GSA-TTS/usagov-benefits-eligibility/README.md

 finding and understanding life experience based benefits, in both English and Spanish.

-Currently, the only supported life experience is death of a loved one.
-We plan on introducing additional life experiences over time, including approaching retirement, living with a disability, having a child, recovering from a disaster, and more.
+Currently, the supported life experiences include death of a loved one, disability, and retirement.
+We plan to introduce additional life experiences over time, including financial hardship, becoming a parent, recovering from a disaster, and more.

 ## Build Setup